ansys/pyfluent-parametric/README.rst

    :alt: Black

-A Python wrapper for Ansys fluent parametric
+A Python wrapper for Ansys Fluent parametric

 How to install